 Make an effort to spend a certain amount of time every day focusing on something productive without constantly checking your phone.

-This concludes my list of cell phone etiquette tips, practice these tips as much as you can and they will become like second nature to you.
+Practice these tips as much as you can and they will become like second nature to you.